florianblume/6d-pat/README.md

 You can also build 1 - 3 from the respective sources.
 Please refer to the documentations how to achieve this.
 If you want to use your custom built OpenCV and Assimp you have to adjust the `INCLUDEPATH` and `LIBS` variable in 6dpatsources.pri.
 For example, change the path to the OpenCV include files from `/usr/include/opencv` to `/usr/local/include/opencv`.

 Please be aware that the OpenCV and Assimp libraries are currently loaded from `/usr/lib/x86_64-linux-gnu`, where `apt` installs them.
 If you want to use a different Qt version than the one installed by `apt` you have to include the Qt libraries manually before including OpenCV and Assimp.
-The `INCLUDEPATH` AND `LIBS` variables could look like this in this case:
+The `INCLUDEPATH` AND `LIBS` variables could look like this in this case (leave the rest of the `INCLUDEPATH` of course):
 ```
 INCLUDEPATH += /path/to/qt5.XX/5.XX/gcc_64/include